zhiliang-lin/academic-lin/content/home/experience.md

   date_end = "2016-12-01"
   description = """
   Responsibilities include:

   * Help with assignment of the class
-  * Other responsibilities, such as examination-monitor, correct bachelor students' exam
+  * Monitor the examination
     """

 +++